pivotal/docs-tap/services-toolkit/concepts/service-consumption.hbs.md

 namespace, and API group, version, and kind of the service resource.
 In addition, ops teams must ensure that the service resources exist.
-These resources must be manually provisioned and permitted to be claimed through policy, otherwise resource claims created by the apps teams will remain in a pending state indefinitely.
+These resources must be manually provisioned and permitted to be claimed through policy, otherwise resource claims created by the apps teams remain in a pending state indefinitely.

 ## <a id="pool-based-classes"></a> Level 3 - class claims and pool-based classes